abdheshnayak/GoHTMLX/README.md

 - **Enhanced Debugging:** Add tools to visualize the transpilation process.
 - **Broader Compatibility:** Extend support for additional libraries and frameworks.

-Gox bridges the gap between Go and JSX-like syntax, providing developers with an intuitive way to build modern web applications with Go.
+govelte bridges the gap between Go and JSX-like syntax, providing developers with an intuitive way to build modern web applications with Go.

 > Current implementation is not as per above mentioned features but it is working in similar way.